dereeno/bimatrix/README.md

 `index_algorithm.py` contains the core of the algorithm and is located at the root directory of the project.

-A light-weight Flask based web server can be found in `app.py`.
+A light-weight Flask based web server can be found in the above `app.py` file.

 See `Installation Instructions.pdf` for more details.